-Try starting a supervised weight loss and exercise program, ask your doctor to help you set personal goals, and refer you to other professionals who can help.
-For example, a dietitian can work with you to develop a plan for healthy nutrition, and a physical therapist or trainer can help you move more, a bariatric medicine or weight loss specialist can also be a part of your healthcare team..
+You might start with a supervised weight loss and exercise program.
+Ask your doctor to help you set personal goals and refer you to other professionals who can help.
+For example, a dietitian can work with you to develop a plan for healthy nutrition, and a physical therapist or trainer can help you move more.
+A bariatric medicine or weight loss specialist can also be a part of your health care team.

 You’ll want to go for steady progress over time and to make lifestyle changes that work for you in the long run.
 That way you can start losing weight, feel better, and keep the weight off.

 Along with lifestyle changes, your doctor may recommend prescription medications that decrease your appetite, help you feel full with less food, or help you lose weight in other ways.
 Keep in mind that these drugs may not work for everyone, and you might regain weight when you stop taking them.

 Some drugs the FDA has approved to treat obesity are: